hjoliver/cylc-7-8-sched-comp/README.md

 out to the runahead limit.
 These can all submit immediately (no prerequisites).

-Whenever a task completes an output the scheduler spawns the associated downstream child "on demand" (so unused branches do not get spawned at all).
+Whenever a task completes an output the scheduler spawns the associated downstream child task "on demand".

 *Cylc 8 evolves and runs the graph purely according to the dependencies.*

+Comments:
-This is conceptually much simpler than Cylc 7 algorithm and solves all of its problems - see below.
+- this is conceptually much simpler than Cylc 7
+- it solves all of the problems that the Cylc 7 algorithm suffers from
+- the much smaller task pool can make some interventions more difficult (this will be resolved by upcoming 8.x releases)

 -----------